--Encyclopaedia of the Recreational Diving
+-Encyclopedia of the Recreational Diving

 -PADI Recreational Dive Planner (table and wheel)

-About the diving equipment, it’s good to have your own equipment (at least fins, mask and snorkel) but we can lend you anything you need from the dive shop.
+About the diving equipment, it’s good to have your own equipment (at least fins, mask, and snorkel) but we can lend you anything you need from the dive shop.

-Please if you choose to enroll this course, remember that you must be in good physical conditions because you might dive almost everyday 2 or 3 times, bring a medical statement for diving ability from your doctor, and be able to show proof of your diving experience and all your certification cards from the first level.
+Please if you choose to enroll this course, remember that you must be in good physical conditions because you might dive almost every day 2 or 3 times, bring a medical statement for diving ability from your doctor, and be able to show proof of your diving experience and all your certification cards from the first level.

-You can start whenever you want, and I think this all schedule could be done in a minimum of a month and a half.
+You can start whenever you want, and I think this whole schedule could be done in a minimum of a month and a half.

 It’s sometimes hard to work the theory here….dives in the morning, siesta time, and you will need to rest too.